RegularJoe-CEO/eRock/MARKETING_INSURANCE.md

 ### eRock: Fast Numeric Calculations for Insurance Platforms

-**Low‑latency expression evaluation and root‑finding you can call from underwriting and rating systems**
+**Low-latency expression evaluation and root-finding you can call from underwriting and rating systems**

 ---